Jiganesh/codetrek/README.md

 - When you try to learn these are the thing that can happen to you. (consistency / discipline)
   - Overwhelmed / not able to keep
-    - Simple answer : Just dont, beleive in yourself.
+    - Simple answer : Just dont, believe in yourself.
 Developing your problem solving takes time and it gets easier just keep going
     - See more resources for the point discussed, do some research on topic you did not understand try to close the gap of unknown
   - Learned and forgot
     - The problem here is practice.
 Practice all learnings of week on weekends